aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 [ObservableRangeCollection](https://developer.xamarin.com/api/type/System.Collections.ObjectModel.ObservableCollection%601/).
 This is for notifying view whenever an item changes in the collection.

-Add the new *NavigationMenuItem* in the list like below;
+Add the new *NavigationMenuItem* in the list like below:

     public class MenuProvider : ISingletonDependency, IMenuProvider
     {